-Before purchasing one, check the item’s minimum age requirements and weight to ensure it suits your needs.
-Fabric seat harnesses are a great, portable solution.
+Before purchasing baby travel essentials like this, check the item’s minimum age requirements and weight to ensure it suits your needs.
+And here’s some advice to a new mom: fabric seat harnesses are a great, portable solution.

 4. Baby monitor

-A lightweight travel baby monitor is a must-have item for parents on the go.
-Whilst you’re on holiday, you can get peace of mind that your child is ok without having to go into their room constantly.
+A lightweight travel baby monitor is one of the baby essentials for parents on the go.
+Whilst you’re on holiday, you can get peace of mind that your child is okay without having to go into their room constantly.

 5. Foldable baby bath